your French knitting companion

 Understanding Knitting Gauge: Why It Matters and How to Get It Right

-Dominique from La Maille7 min read
+Dominique from La Maille12 min read

 What Is Gauge?

-This tells you that the designer, using specific yarn and needles, got exactly that many stitches in a 4-inch square.
-If you want your finished garment to match the pattern's measurements, you need to match that gauge.
+This tells you that the designer, working with their specific yarn and needle combination, achieved exactly that fabric density over a 4-inch square.
+If you want your finished garment to match the pattern's intended measurements โ€” the bust circumference, the sleeve length, the shoulder width โ€” you need to replicate that same fabric density.
+Gauge is not a suggestion.
+It is the mathematical foundation the entire pattern is built on.

 Why Gauge Matters